An algebra of Stein operators

 \section{Acknowledgements}

+The authors would like to thank the referees for their constructive comments, particularly to one referee for their careful reading of our paper and their suggestions which lead to a substantial improvement in the organisation of the paper.
 RG acknowledges support from EPSRC grant EP/K032402/1 and is currently supported by a Dame Kathleen Ollerenshaw Research Fellowship.
 RG is grateful to Universit\'e de Li\`ege, FNRS and EPSRC for funding a visit to University de Li\`ege, where some of the details of this project were worked out.
-YS gratefully acknowledges support from the IAP Research Network P7/06 of the Belgian State (Belgian Science Policy).
-GM is supported by a WG (Welcome Grant) from Universit\'e de Li\`ege.
+YS gratefully acknowledges support by the Fonds de la Recherche Scientifique - FNRS under Grant MIS F.4539.16.
+Part of GM's research was supported by a WG (Welcome Grant) from Universit\'e de Li\`ege.